[Fiction] Magic, Inc.

 “His question will haunt you for the rest of your life, Harriet, won’t it?” the woman laughed, ignoring Michael entirely.

-When Harriet looked up, she expected to see Michael’s face glaring at her in thunder pixels, but instead, she was inexplicably in a pulsing kaleidoscope of arms and legs and beats out in the clear, open air.
+When Harriet looked up, she expected to see Michael’s face glaring at her, but instead, she was inexplicably in a pulsing kaleidoscope of arms and legs and beats out in the clear, open air.
 The Redwood bio dome where she’d lived for the last 10 years was gone.
 Her chin slid across a chest, her hip a leg—no, that was someone else’s hip—no, it was hers and someone else’s.
 Harriet’s mind exploded with awareness: she was not alone in her body.
 She was there, she was Harriet; but she was also every other state and implied state of this massive field of flesh electrons gathering and gathering friction in the cool moonlight as they danced.
 A ripple, an interregnum, buzzing and humming and ripe with power.
 Her/their head tilted back and gulped in the air, and/or an eye.
 She could breathe in this kind of open sky; she was this breathing sky and this grass, an infinite number of voices agreed.
 Wait—was she?